Siege of Athens and Piraeus (87–86 BC)

-The siege of Athens and Piraeus was a siege of the First Mithridatic War that took place from Autumn of 87 BC to the Spring and Summer of 86 BC.
+The siege of Athens and Piraeus was a siege of the First Mithridatic War that took place from autumn of 87 BC to the spring of 86 BC.
 The battle was fought between the forces of the Roman Republic, commanded by Lucius Cornelius Sulla Felix on the one hand, and the forces of the Kingdom of Pontus and the Athenian City-State on the other.
-The Greek Pontian forces were commanded by Aristion and Archelaus.
+The Greek and Pontic forces were commanded by Aristion and Archelaus.

 Historical context

-The invasion of Mithridates VI of Pontus, the king of the Kingdom of Pontus into the Kingdom of Bithynia, an ally of Rome, coupled with the assassination of Roman Citizens in the Asiatic Vespers, caused war between Rome and Pontus.
-Allegedly up to 80,000 Roman citizens were massacred.
-Asia was then occupied by the forces of Mithridates VI of Pontus under the command of Archelaus and before long, Mithridates VI had won over all the Greek city states who had previously been under Roman rule.
+The invasion of Mithridates VI Eupator, king of Pontus, into the Kingdom of Bithynia, an ally of Rome, coupled with the assassination of Roman citizens in the Asiatic Vespers, caused war between Rome and Pontus.
+Allegedly, up to 80,000 Roman citizens were massacred.
+The Roman province of Asia was then occupied by the forces of Mithridates VI under the command of Archelaus and before long, Mithridates VI had won over all the Greek city-states which had previously been under Roman rule.
 In the spring of 87 BC Roman forces under Sulla landed at Dyrrachium, in Illyria.
-Sulla’s first target was Athens, ruled by a Mithridatic puppet; the tyrant Aristion.
+Sulla's first target was Athens, ruled by a Mithridatic puppet—the tyrant Aristion.
 Sulla moved southeast, picking up supplies and reinforcements as he went.
 Sulla’s chief of staff was Lucullus, who went ahead of him to scout the way and negotiate with Bruttius Sura, the existing Roman commander in Greece.
 After speaking with Lucullus, Sura handed over the command of his troops to Sulla.
 At Chaeronea, ambassadors from all the major cities of Greece (except Athens) met with Sulla, who impressed on them Rome's determination to drive Mithridates from Greece and Asia Province.
 Sulla then advanced on Athens.